adamkirchel/FYP_submission/README.md

 1) Open 'G_code_generation' folder

 2) To run app open 'WheelingProfileVisual.mlapp'.
 This will open MATLAB's app designer with the application ready to start.
 Press the 'play' button.
 The app is now running.
-For user features see the user documentation pdf.
+For user features see the user documentation in the appendix of the final report pdf.

 Note: This is application is not yet complete.
 Further work is required for full implementation on the English Wheel.